pixelpawnshop/NiftyGateway-Listing-Scraper/README.md

 ---

-**Happy scraping! 🚀**
+**Happy arbitrage hunting! 🚀💰**

-*Remember: This tool is designed for legitimate arbitrage research.
-Please use responsibly and in compliance with all applicable terms of service.*
+*Remember: This tool is designed for legitimate arbitrage research and real-time opportunity detection.
+Please use responsibly and in compliance with all applicable terms of service.
+Fast execution on arbitrage opportunities requires both speed and accuracy - this system delivers both.*